-ETC 110 Digital Systems I (4)
+ETC 210 Digital Systems I (4)

-Design of circuits using TTL devices.
-Applications of MUX-DEMUX circuits.
-Analysis of semiconductor RAM and ROM memories.
-Three hours of lecture and two hours of laboratory per week.
-Prerequisite: ETC 105 or permission of instructor.
+Fundamentals and advanced concepts of digital logic.
+Boolean algebra and functions.
+Design and implementation of combinatorial and sequential logic, minimization techniques, number representation, basic binary arithmetic and finite state machines.
+Logic families and digital integrated circuits and use of CAD tools for logic design.
+Prerequisite: ETC 102 or equivalent or permission of instructor.
 All students who have an EET associate degree may not enroll in this course for credit.
-Cross listed with ECE 251.
+Cross listed with CET 210 and ECE 251.